wildonion/gem/core/contexts/panel/README.md

 * if you want to extend the last table fields first update its `up.sql` file then run ```diesel migration redo``` and finally ```diesel migration run```.

-## 🍟 Features

-* register new task

-* register new admin

-* user task reports

-* reveal role by admin

-* register new event by sending SMS

-* user login with wallet

-* admin login with email

 ## 🛠️ Tools

 * utoipa open api doc with swagger ui

 * redis for realtime task and reveal role streaming using pubsub pattern

-* postgres db to store data
+* postgres and mongo db to store data

 * actix based http server